DeivaProjects/remme-block-explorer-sawtooth/README.rst

 Change ngnix.conf using the config file, replace directories path and server domain name.

-If you are going to connect blockexplorer to your own node you should cnange "NODE_ADDRESS" in .env file:
+If you are going to connect blockexplorer to your own node you should change "NODE_ADDRESS" in .env file:

   | # NODE ADDRESS (IF EMPTY WIL BE USE LOCALHOST)
   | NODE_ADDRESS="YOUR_NODE_ADDRESS"